stefanvictora/hue-scheduler/README.md

 ### Does Hue Scheduler Work With Motion Sensors?

-Yes, but you need to use a third-party app like iConnectHue to configure your motion sensor to only adjust the brightness of your lights, not the color or color temperature.
-Otherwise, it would override these properties every time the sensor is activated.
+Yes, but you should probably use a third-party app like iConnectHue to configure your motion sensor to only adjust the brightness of your lights, not the color or color temperature.
+Otherwise, the color or color temperature of your lights would switch between the sensor set values and the ones scheduled by Hue Scheduler, causing some flicker every time the sensor is activated.

-### How Can I Lookup the IDs of My Lights?

-If you don't want to use light or group names in your configuration file, you can lookup their respective IDs by sending a GET request to either the `/api/<username>/lights` or `/api/<username>/groups` endpoint of your Philips Hue Bridge.

 ### How Does Hue Scheduler Check If a Group Is Reachable?